-- Don’t forget your tripod and remote shutter release.
+- Don’t forget your tripod (this is the one we use) and remote shutter release.
 We forgot ours, so we ended up setting it on timer.
 It works okay, but limits you on how long the exposure can be (up to 30 seconds).

 - You can attend or book your own star party!
 Contact Las Vegas Astronomical Society or your local astronomy club.